 My son loves his Schleich animals.
-The reason so many of us in the Montessori community choose Schleich animals figurines is because of they are very life like and true to form.
-Montessori encourages to use things that is real or at least modeling the real thing rather than fantasy based items.
+The reason so many of us in the Montessori community choose Schleich animals figurines is because they are very life like and true to form.
+Montessori encourages using things that is real or at least modeling the real thing rather than fantasy based items.

 The Schleich animals are one of the first toys that I have introduced to my son as he turns 1 year old.
 At first, he loves to bring them around with him while trying to name the animals.
 Then he uses them with his Haba Farm.